morisgomez/moth-classes-project/README.md

 # moth-classes-project
-Practice creating classes via separate header files.
+Practice creating classes via separate header files for course 10A HW 7.

 Please turn in moth.h and moth.cpp that contains your implementation of the Moth class.
 I provided starter code moth.h and moth.cpp.
 I also provided moth main.cpp, which contains